 a.
 Have a Data Universal Numbering System (DUNS) number and a Taxpayer Identification Number (TIN);

 b.
-Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry (CCR)), the Government's primary registrant d.
-Maintain an active SAM registration with current information while your application is under review by the Department and, if you are awarded a grant, during the project period
+Register both your DUNS number and TIN with the System for Award Management (SAM) (formerly the Central Contractor Registry), the Government's primary registrant database;

-database;

 c.
-Provide your DUNS number and

-TIN on your application; and
+Provide your DUNS number and TIN on your application; and